thakuraditya15012007-jpg/Civic-Solvers/README.md

 - Accepts the assigned job (one button click)
 - Uploads completion photo after finishing repair

-**Human Action 3 â€” Authority**
+**Human Action 3  Authority**
 - Creates account
 - Views the auto-analyzed and auto-prioritized complaint
-- Assigns a worker (one button click â€” AI suggests best worker by rating)
+- Assigns a worker (one button click  AI suggests best worker by rating)

 **Everything AI does automatically after these 3 actions:**
 - Analyzes photo and detects AI-generated or fake images